Life As a Nanotechnology Engineering Technologist

 - Nanotechnologist

-Nanotechnology Engineering Technologist Job Outlook
+What Kind of Nanotechnology Engineering Technologist Job Opportunities Are There?

 The states with the most job growth for Nanotechnology Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Nanotechnology Engineering Technologists is somewhere between $36,120 and $98,720.
+Nanotechnology Engineering Technologists make between $36,120 and $98,720 a year.

 Nanotechnology Engineering Technologists who work in District of Columbia, Maryland, or Maine, make the highest salaries.